G code is the programming language used by CNC machines of all types.

 That covers the most common G codes, but what about the other letter codes?

 After that, check out the Complete List of CNC Letter Codes.
-You will likely know some of the common ones such as F for feedrate or S for spindle speed through learning about the various G & M codes.
+You will likely know some of the common ones such as F for setting feed rates or S for setting spindle speeds through learning about the various G & M codes.

 Our complete list of codes rounds them all up and puts them all in one place to make learning easy.